Church of the Theophany (Bohoyavlennya Hospodnyoho), Kuhayiv, Lviv Oblast, Ukraine

 JUNE 24 - JULY 6, 2019

-The workshop is open to students and recent graduates of art and architectural conservation programs, programs in historic preservation, art and architectural history.
+The workshop is open to students and recent graduates of art and architectural conservation programs, programs in historic preservation, art and architectural history, as well as to practicing early- and mid-career professionals in these fields.
 It will encompass the assessment of wood as the primary material of this art and architectural form, as well as the paintings on timber walls, the iconostasis and icons.
-This assessment will take the form of a highly detailed condition report, to which all attendees will contribute.
+This assessment will take the form of a highly detailed condition report and recommendations for conservation, to which all attendees will contribute.

 For an overview of wood conservation in Ukraine please visit https://www.periodfurnitureconservation.com/speaking-arrangements/fulbright

-The cost of this workshop is $700.00, which will include accommodations, some meals and all ground transportation.
-Airline travel to and from Ukraine is the responsibility of the individual participant.
+The cost of this workshop is $700.00 for students, and $1000 for early and mid-career professionals, which will include modest hotel accommodations, some meals, and all ground transportation during the workshop.
+Travel to and from Ukraine is the responsibility of the individual participant.
 A limited number of full and partial scholarships are available for American students and first year graduates.

 To apply: please send a short cover letter and CV to Myron Stachiw at firstname.lastname@example.org.